1. Common misunderstandings of NZ employment law

 The International Student Experience Survey 2021 found that the most common complaints were:

-Be sure to let international students know they should look out for these situations in particular.
+Be sure to let cross-border learners know they should look out for these situations in particular.

 2.2 Why are international students vulnerable?